10 Tips For Visiting Floriade Flower Festival In Canberra

-We recently visited Floriade in Canberra for the first time, and it was indeed my first time to Australia’s capital city!
+We recently visited Canberra Floriade Flower Festival for the first time, and it was indeed my first time to Australia’s capital city!

-If you’re wondering if the Canberra flower show is worth visiting, then read on to hear what we really thought of it.
+If you’re wondering if the Canberra flower show is worth visiting, then read on to hear what I really thought of it.
+Plus, I must admit Canberra totally blew us away.
+There are so many things to do in Canberra, you could easily have an awesome weekend from Sydney here.

 Floriade is a free festival as well, something that continuously surprised us about Canberra as most of the attractions are free in the city.